isaacs/rimraf/README.md

   if the filter returns (or resolves to) a truthy value.
-Omitting a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed, since the directory would not be empty in that case.
+Omitting a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed, since the directory will not be empty in that case.

   Using a filter method prevents the use of Node's built-in